Cranberry Jalapeño Salsa Recipe

 Can I use frozen cranberries?

-Yes — thaw the cranberries first and dry them with a paper towel before using them.
-Frozen cranberries thaw in a lot of water, and if you put them in the food processor while wet, the salsa will be runny.
-The flavor will be the same, but using fresh cranberries will give better texture and color.
+Yes — first thaw and dry the cranberries using a paper towel.
+Frozen cranberries release a lot of water as they thaw and if you try to put them in the food processor while they are still wet your salsa will end up watery!
+The flavor won’t change, but fresh cranberries will provide a better texture and color.

 How far ahead can I make this?